sabifo4/mammals_dating/02_SeqBayes_S2/README.md

       the gradient computed, which can be found in one of the output files: `rst2`.
 You will need to generate an `in.BV` file for each tree hypothesis with the content of each of the `rst2` files output for each partition.
       **IMPORTANT**:  The alignment that will be used in `MCMCtree` will have the partitions ordered as `p01>p02>p03>p04` (i.e., genes ordered from slow- to fast-evolving in these partitions).
 Therefore, make sure that you concatenate the `rst2` files in the correct order, that is, `p01>p02>p03>p04`.
 We want that the Hessian and the gradients are properly matched to the corresponding partition when `MCMCtree` uses the order found in both the `in.BV` and the alignment files.
-      For instance, you could use a bash code like the following:
+      For instance, you could use the following code:

 	  ```sh
 	  for i in `seq 1 4`